samvera/hyku/Hyku-on-Docker.md

 Now you can visit http://localhost:8080/ and see the site running in multitenancy mode.

+## How do I set up DNS for multiple tenants?

 ## How do I run it in single tenant mode?